NarmadaSambaturu/PathExt/README.md

 Inputs:
 1. microarray data file <br />
-Tab-delimited file of normalized signal intensities.
+Tab-delimited file of normalized signal intensities, with header.
 Each column can correspond to a different condition (eg: individual patient samples), or a summarised value (eg: median expression across a cohort).

 2. name of perturbation sample to study <br />
 3. name of control sample <br />